 Disability pensions are normally paid for a member's lifetime.
 However, the Board has the authority to review disability status at any time.
 You may also request that the Board review your disability status.
 Based on the Board's review, the percentage awarded may remain the same, be increased, decreased or terminated completely.
-As a disability retiree you can be restored to active duty within five years if you are found to be no longer disabled.
-After five years, if you are found to be no longer disabled, your pension will be reduced to 30 percent of your Final Average Salary.
-Please contact the Disability Pensions Section at (213) 279-3165 for an application.
+As a disability retiree, you would be restored to active duty if you were found to be no longer disabled.
+Please contact the Disability Pension Section at (213) 279-3165 for an application.